Priyatech25/K-Priya-Darshini/README.md

 I am a passionate Data Analyst with hands-on experience in **Python, SQL, Excel, and Power BI**.
 I enjoy analyzing real-world data, performing exploratory analysis, and presenting insights through clean dashboards and reports.

+I also have **knowledge of Full-Stack Web and App development** using **Flutter, React, and backend technologies**, and have completed some real-world projects in this area.

 Currently building projects that demonstrate analytical thinking, problem-solving, and business-focused insights.

 ---